Section 58 Highways Act Defence: What It Means

 Typical Inspection Frequencies

 Councils set inspection frequencies based on road classification — you can see how individual councils perform on road maintenance.
-If they didn't inspect within these windows, their defence is compromised:
+The figures below are general examples, not legal standards; use the authority's policy and completed records for the road:

 | Road Type | Typical Inspection |